nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `list`

-:bulb: PRO TIP: Some commands (e.g. find) will trigger the UI to display a subset of tasks.
+:bulb: **PRO TIP**: Some commands (e.g. find) will trigger the UI to display a subset of tasks.
 Use `list` to return back to the original list.

 ### 4.5 Sorting tasks : `sort`